 Feeling Helpless In The Wake Of President Trump’s Actions?
-Here’s How To Take Action
+Here’s How To Take Action [Opinion]

 I urge the Secretary to act now to admit refugees whom the US has already made a commitment to help.
 I also urge the Secretary to continue to admit refugees who need US assistance going forward, in accordance with our prior resettlement commitments and international law.

-If you’re calling your Congressman, substitute the word Congressman for Secretary.
+If you’re calling your congressman, substitute the word congressman for secretary.

 If you aren’t sure who your local representative is, you can use the official website to locate their contact information based on your zip code.
-Look up your US Representative here and your Senator here.
+Look up your U.S. representative here and your senator here.

 Conclusion